dvorav/02-CSS-AND-BOOTSTRAP/README.md

-This image shows the index.html being responsive.
+This image shows the main page with my infomation

 ![HTMLCSS](CSS/images/mainImg.png)